Why your company’s reputation and bottom line are at stake

 City of Atlanta—(~$3 million and rising): The costs involved in the recent SamSam ransomware attack on the City of Atlanta’s vulnerable java-based servers are more in line with what companies typically face.
 While the city never paid any ransom, it allocated resources to a security solution for emergency incident response services, consulting services for cybersecurity crisis management, as well as public relations, among other expenses.
 This attack is indicative of the fact that governments of all sizes are often vulnerable targets of cybercriminals.
 In Atlanta’s case, beyond the damage to its budget, citizens were unable to use the municipal website for weeks.
 The Department of Watershed Management couldn’t accept online or telephone payments for water and sewage bills, the Department of Finance no longer issued business licenses through its web page, and the Atlanta Municipal Court had to reschedule hearings and was unable to process ticket payments either online or in person.
 These are just some of the examples of the damages caused by the breach.

-Why a SOC-as-a-Service Is the Best Solution
+Why a Managed Security Operations Is the Best Solution

 As previously mentioned, the costs of a breach vary widely.
 The two greatest variables being, of course how quickly a company can detect a breach as it’s happening, and then how rapid and effective the response.